adaptris/interolok-workflow-rest-services/README.md

 curl -si http://localhost:8080/workflow-health-check/alive
 ```

 This returns a `200 OK` if all the channels and workflows are started; otherwise a `503 Unavailable` is returned.
-There is no response data.
+There is no response data in the event of a `200 OK`.

 #### HealthCheck mode